My name is Chin chin. I like DIY projects, especially those that use recyclable materials to help take care of Mother Earth.

 - Making paper beads which you can make into a mosaic of any pattern you like or make them into a necklace or bracelet.

 - Use them for embellishing greeting cards, posters, and bookmarks.

 - Use them as matting for picture frames.

 - Cut them into squares or circles and use them as box labels.

 You can pretty much use any paper for making handmade paper.
 Then you can use what you make as stationery or wrapping paper once again.
 The colorful design of the wrapping paper will add extra nice details to handmade paper.

-You can use old newspaper, colorful magazines, brown paper bag, and old maps as gift wrapper.
+You can use old newspaper, colorful magazines, brown paper bags, and old maps as gift wrapping.
 You can even use plastic cups and bottles to wrap gifts.
 If you’re buying new wrapping paper, look out for those made of recycled paper.